-Congress's 'Bharat Bachao rally' on Nov 30 against Centres's 'anti-people policies'
+Congress' 'Bharat Bachao rally' on Nov 30 against Centres's 'anti-people policies'

-Congress's 'Bharat Bachao rally' on Nov 30 against Centres's "anti-people policies"
+Congress' 'Bharat Bachao rally' on Nov 30 against Centres's "anti-people policies"

 New Delhi, Nov 16: The Congress announced on Saturday that its district-level and state-level agitations against the Centre's "anti-people policies" would culminate in a "massive rally" at Ramlila Maidan on November 30.